Wall-Brew-Co/common-beer-format/doc/specs/fermentables.md

 A boolean representing if the fermentable was added after the boil.
 When absent, assume false.

+- BeerXML Type: `Boolean`
 - Clojure Key Name: `:add-after-boil`
 - Clojure Type: Spec
 - Example: `false`

 ## Amount

-A ::kilogram value representing the amount of a particular ingredient.
+A value representing the amount of a particular ingredient.
+When measuring weight, this is in kilograms.
+When measuring volume, this is in liters.

+- BeerXML Type: `Floating Point`
+- BeerXML Units: Kilogram, Liter
 - Clojure Key Name: `:amount`
 - Clojure Type: Double
 - Example: `12.5`